Sargodha Airfield Complex: History

-The region of Pakistan was originally known as British Raj, or the Crown Rule until 1947.
-In the 1930s, the Royal Air Force constructed many airstrips to facilitate war efforts in Afghanistan, and during the Second World War, many of these landing grounds received major upgrades.
-After the independence of Pakistan in 1947, many of these airstrips were abandoned.
+In 1942, four airfields were constructed in Sargodha for use during World War II, though seldom-used by the Royal Indian Air Force.
+Following the independence of Pakistan on 14 August 1947, many were left abandoned.
+Beginning in late August, a Harvard carrying an Indian Army engineer began conducting inspections of abandoned airfields between Delhi and Lahore for post-Partition emergency operations involving Douglas C-47 Skytrains.
+The Sargodha airfields were later brought to operational status by the Royal Pakistan Air Force, comparably to a pair of Second World War airstrips in Halwara similarly left disused.
 In a report from 1958, the United States Air Force (USAF) could potentially operate Douglas C-54 Skymaster, Douglas C-124 Globemaster II, North American F-100C Super Sabre, and the F100D if in an emergency, or necessary at the airstrips.